Header Banner

 Once the repair is complete, replace the main board, battery, and cover before using bOb again.

-Step 8: Replace the Main Board
+Replace the Main Board

 Place the main board back in bObsweep.
 Make sure the holes in the main board align with the screw posts on Bob.